bigc0127/EvoArc/PRIVACY.md

 ## Data Storage and Security

 ### Local Device Storage
-- All browser data is stored locally on your device
+- All browser data is stored locally on your iPhone or iPad
 - Data never leaves your device unless you explicitly choose to use iCloud sync
 - You maintain complete control over your data at all times